-Strength or Conditioning?
+Should you be doing Strength Training or Conditioning?

 Strength training allows you get stronger by developing lean muscle tissue, improve your bone health, enhance your metabolism and reduce your risk of injury.